Rainbow spanning structures in graph and hypergraph systems

-Our main results are on rainbow clique-factors in (hyper)graph systems with minimum $d$-degree conditions.
-In particular, \begin{enumerate} \item we obtain a rainbow analogue of an asymptotical version of the Hajnal--Szemer\'{e}di theorem, namely, if $t\mid n$ and $\delta(G_i)\geq(1-\frac{1}{t}+\varepsilon)n$ for each $i\in[\frac{n}{t}\binom{t}{2}]$, then $\emph{\textbf{G}}$ contains a rainbow $K_t$-factor; \item we prove that for $1\le d\le k-1$, essentially a minimum $d$-degree condition forcing a perfect matching in a $k$-graph also forces rainbow perfect matchings in $k$-graph systems. \end{enumerate} The degree assumptions in both results are asymptotically best possible (although the minimum $d$-degree condition forcing a perfect matching in a $k$-graph is in general unknown).
+Our main results focus on rainbow clique-factors in (hyper)graph systems with minimum $d$-degree conditions.
+Specifically, we establish the following: \begin{enumerate} \item A rainbow analogue of an asymptotical version of the Hajnal--Szemer\'{e}di theorem, namely, if $t\mid n$ and $\delta(G_i)\geq(1-\frac{1}{t}+\varepsilon)n$ for each $i\in[\frac{n}{t}\binom{t}{2}]$, then $\emph{\textbf{G}}$ contains a rainbow $K_t$-factor; \item Essentially a minimum $d$-degree condition forcing a perfect matching in a $k$-graph also forces rainbow perfect matchings in $k$-graph systems for $d\in[k-1]$. \end{enumerate} The degree assumptions in both results are asymptotically best possible (although the minimum $d$-degree condition forcing a perfect matching in a $k$-graph is in general unknown).
 For (1) we also discuss two directed versions and a multipartite version.
 Finally, to establish these results, we in fact provide a general framework to attack this type of problems, which reduces it to subproblems with \emph{finitely many} colors.

 {\textbf{Keywords}: Hajnal--Szemer\'{e}di theorem}; Absorption; Rainbow matching; Rainbow factor